Family Lawyer

 Lump Sum Alimony

-Lump sum alimony is a single payment by one spouse to the other as a complete settlement of spousal support obligations.
+Lump sum alimony is a single payment by one spouse to the other as a complete settlement of marital support obligations.
 This type of alimony will help both parties because it will immediately benefit the recipient in providing the much-needed relief of immediate finance and would also dispose of the uncertainty of ongoing payments.
 Lump sum alimony can be applied for future support needs.
 In general, the recipient ex-spouse is then free to do with such money as desired — spending or investing.
 For this reason, financial plans become far easier after the divorce than they would if a claim for alimony payments can be disputed further.

 Factors that Determine Alimony Amount